jejacks0n/teaspoon/README.md

 Teabag is a Javascript test runner built on top of Rails.
 It can run tests in the browser, or headlessly using PhantomJS.

 Ok, another test runner, right?
 Really?
 Yeah, that's a tough one, but we're pretty confident Teabag is the nicest one you'll find at the moment.
-And if not, you can swing by our offices in Denver and we'll hang out with you and share a beer if you're so inclined.
+And if you disagree, you can swing by our offices in Denver and we'll buy you a beer if you're so inclined.

-It's intention is to be the simplest, but most complete Javascript testing solution for Rails utilizing the asset pipeline.
-It ships with the ability to use Jasmine or Mocha and has custom reporters for both libraries.
+The intention is to be the simplest but most complete Javascript testing solution for Rails, taking full advantage of the asset pipeline.
+It ships with support for both Jasmine and Mocha, and has custom reporters for both libraries.

 Check out the [screenshots](https://github.com/modeset/teabag/tree/master/screenshots).

-We've just released Teabag, and we expect to be working on it for a while to get a glossy shine to everything, so check it out, write a few specs, and let us know what you think.
-Feedback and ideas are always welcome.
+We've just released Teabag, and we expect to be working on it for a while to get a glossy shine to everything, so check it out and let us know what you think.
+Feedback, ideas and pull requests would be awesome.

 ## Table of Contents